pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 I'm not suggesting that the world is full of thousands of untapped Einsteins, but that we need to check our motivations for pursuing science and research as a society in general.
 We need to do more of, what I would call, <dfn id="def:little_research">little research</dfn>.
-A world where, as Chargaff put it, science and research are dominated by '<q id="q:amateurship" cite="https://en.wikipedia.org/wiki/Citizen_science#History">amateurship instead of money-biased technical bureaucrats</q>.'
+We need to create a world where, as Chargaff put it, science and research are dominated by '<q id="q:amateurship" cite="https://en.wikipedia.org/wiki/Citizen_science#History">amateurship instead of money-biased technical bureaucrats</q>.'